Every year, January comes, and so do my big fitness plans.

 I’m not promising:

-Perfect days
+Perfect days.

-No junk food ever
+No junk food ever.

-Daily motivation
+Daily motivation.

-So here’s my promise to myself for 2026:
+So, here’s my promise to myself for 2026:

 Lose 10 kg slowly.
-Stay active.
-Build habits that last.

 No pressure.
 No extremes.